Skip to main content

 • Managed search and runtime wiring

 This is the fastest way to get started.
-When you ask the manager to build a skill, it creates prebuilt instances by default.
+When you ask the Operator agent to deploy an agent, it creates prebuilt instances by default.

-If a request is ambiguous, the manager asks whether you want blank or prebuilt before creating anything.
+If a request is ambiguous, the Operator agent asks whether you want blank or prebuilt before creating anything.

 Instance detail page